jamesr66a/onnx/docs/Operators.md

 ### <a name="Unsqueeze"></a><a name="unsqueeze">**Unsqueeze**</a>

-  Insert single-dimensional entries to the shape of a tensor.
-  Takes one required argument `axes`, a list of dimensions that will be inserted.
-  Dimension indices in `axes` are as seen in the output tensor.
-For example:

-    Given a tensor such that tensor with shape [3, 4, 5], then Unsqueeze(tensor, axes=[0, 4]) has shape [1, 3, 4, 5, 1]

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: